edelcorcoran/PDA/README.md

 # PDA
-Programming for Data Analysis Assignment 2019
+**Programming for Data Analysis Assignment 2019 - EDEL CORCORAN ID#:G00010824**

-Project Plan/Layout:

-Introducion and Explain the project
+**Project Plan/Layout**

+- Introduction
-1.What is the numpy.random package
+- What is the numpy.random package
-2.What is the overall purpose of the package 3.Explanation of the "Simple Random Data" function 4.Explanation of the "Permutation" function
+- What is the overall purpose of the package
+- Explanation of the "Simple Random Data" function
+- Explanation of the "Permutation" function
-5.Use and Purpose of 5 dictributions functions of numpy.random
+- Use and Purpose of 5 dictributions functions of numpy.random
-6.Use of seeds in generating pseudorandom numbers 7.Summary
+- Use of seeds in generating pseudorandom numbers
-8.References/Biblography
+- Summary
+- References/Biblography

 Also:
 - List all Software used